ajbevau/everycal/readme.txt

 This plugin was written because I could not find a plugin that provided great events management, calendar integration and worked reliably.

 There is a planned development roadmap (grep -R ROADMAP *):
  * Add support for extra calendar providers
  * Perform better security checks on events and write a map_meta_cap function for calendar checks
-* Provide a syndication feed for events in a calendar: XML, JSON, ICS, etc... (priority)
+ * Provide an RSS feed for events in a calendar (priority)
  * Add repeating events (priority)
-* Add extra shortcodes for different types of calendars
  * Add widget support
  * Dynamic UI in admin when clicking checkboxes
  * Tags for events and calendars of tagged events

 == Installation ==